 So – what are your options?
 How to get around this new policy to enjoy the easy days of old?

 Expect that your bags will be checked to Bangkok only.
 You will have to collect them and re-check them for your onward flight.
 If you have a tight transfer time, consider booking VIP transfer and immigration assistance – it really helps.
-(Or, consider cancelling your Bangkok Airways ticket and getting a travel agent to rebook your existing reservation under the same ticket).
+Or, consider cancelling your Bangkok Airways ticket and getting a travel agent to rebook your existing reservation under the same ticket.
+(Once you’ve checked that there’s available space on the flight!)

 Other airlines: How to transfer to domestic at BKK

-#1.
-Arrival at BKK: Your l-o-n-g journey (whether flight or flights) to Thailand reaches joyous conclusion the minute you touch down at BKK.
+Your l-o-n-g journey (whether flight or flights) to Thailand reaches a joyous conclusion the minute you touch down at BKK.
 Instantly, you get a sense of the steamy climate, soon replaced by near-freezing air-conditioning (see what to wear at the airport).
 Everyone’s smiling at you – Welcome to Thailand.

 - Your printed e-ticket (or equivalent itinerary)